stuisme/VineSharp/README.md

 You can navigate through the pages with the optional paging options parameter.

 ```
-var options = new new VinePagingOptions
+var options = new VinePagingOptions
 {
     Size = 5,
     Page = 2,